LaVCa: LLM-assisted Visual Cortex Captioning: Methods

 \subsubsection{Brain Activity Prediction at Sentence Level}

-We predict brain activity based on sentence similarity to assess how accurately voxel captions describe voxel selectivity (Figure \ref{appendix:voxel_pred_method}a).
-We hypothesize that a voxel caption capturing the true selectivity of a voxel should be more similar to the corresponding caption of an NSD image that strongly activates that voxel and less similar otherwise.
-Following~\cite{singh2023explainingblackboxtext}, we: \begin{enumerate} \item Use a pretrained Sentence-BERT to compute text embeddings for each voxel caption and each NSD image caption. \item Compute the cosine similarity between the voxel caption embedding and each NSD image caption embedding. \item Treat this similarity value as the predicted activity for that voxel on that image. \end{enumerate} We then calculate Spearman’s rank correlation coefficient ($\rho$) between these predicted values (sentence similarities) and the actual voxel activities.
-Statistical significance (one-tailed) is determined by comparing the observed correlation to a null distribution of correlations from two independent Gaussian random vectors of the same length, using a threshold of \textit{P}~$<$~0.05, followed by False Discovery Rate (FDR) correction.
+A voxel caption that truly reflects a voxel’s selectivity should be more similar to the caption of an NSD image that strongly activates that voxel, and less similar to captions of images that do not.
+We therefore predict voxel-wise brain activity from sentence similarity to evaluate how accurately each caption captures voxel selectivity (Figure \ref{appendix:voxel_pred_method}a).
+Importantly, this procedure differs conceptually from decoding, which predicts a caption for every stimulus.
+Following~\citep{singh2023explainingblackboxtext}, we: \begin{enumerate} \item Use a pretrained Sentence-BERT to compute text embeddings for each voxel caption and each NSD image caption. \item Compute the cosine similarity between the voxel caption embedding and each NSD image caption embedding. \item Treat this similarity value as the predicted activity for that voxel on that image. \end{enumerate} For each voxel \(v\), we then calculate the Spearman's rank correlation between the vector of predicted sentence-level similarities and the measured activity; this correlation coefficient is regarded as the prediction accuracy for that voxel.

+For statistical significance, we use a permutation test to assess voxel-wise prediction accuracy.
+Multiple comparisons are corrected using the Benjamini–Hochberg false discovery rate procedure ($\alpha = 0.05$).
+Detailed procedures are provided in Appendix~\ref{appendix:stats}.